 Passport applications can take up to eight (8) weeks to process.
 Apply for your passport AS SOON AS POSSIBLE to avoid delays caused by high demand.

 For more information, instructions, and to download the application form visit the U.S. Department of State web site.

-Locally, passport applications can be obtained and submitted at:
+Locally, passport applications can be obtained and submitted by appointment at:

 St. Joseph Post Office